Apart from a few rare exceptions, getting a DJ controller is pretty much a no-brainer place to start for any beginner DJ.

 If you’re a beginner of some sort, whilst it’s best not to go overboard straight away, you’ll still want to get a controller that allows room for your progression.
 After all, you don’t want to be upgrading to a better setup 6 months down the track!

-Remember also, that in addition to your DJ controller you’re going to need the following:
+Remember also, in addition to your DJ controller you’re going to need the following:

-- DJ Headphones if you don’t already have some.
-(I’d say don’t go any cheaper than around $50 USD, although spend a bit more than that if you can.)
+- DJ Headphones (I’d say don’t go any cheaper than around $30 USD, although spend a bit more than that if you can.)

 - A half-decent laptop if you don’t already have one or if your current one isn’t powerful enough.
 (You wouldn’t want to drift much below $500 USD.)